-Executive summary
+Executive Summary

-The 2010 Fishing Season Report summarises catches and fishing activities in the Australian Southern Bluefin Tuna (SBT) Fishery up to and including the 2008-09 quota year (Dec-Nov) and some preliminary results for the 2009-11 season.
+The 2011 Fishing Season Report summarises catches and fishing activities in the Australian Southern Bluefin Tuna (SBT) Fishery up to and including Year 1 of the 2009-11 season (December 2009 - November 2010) and some preliminary results for Year 2 of the 2009-11 season (December 2010 - November 2011).
 It also provides a summary of the history of the Australian SBT Fishery and fishing by Japan in the Australian Fishing Zone under bilateral access agreements.

-A total of 30 commercial fishing vessels landed SBT in Australian waters in 2008-09 for a total catch of 5242 t.
-A total of 95.7% of the catch was taken by purse seine with the remainder taken by longline.
-Seven purse seiners fished off South Australia for the farm operations during the 2008-09 quota year, but live bait, pontoon-towing and feeding vessels were also involved.
-Purse seine fishing commenced in early December 2008 and finished in early April 2009.
+A total of 23 commercial fishing vessels landed SBT in Australian waters in the first year of the 2009-11 fishing season for a total catch of 4199 t.
+A total of 96.0 per cent of the catch was taken by purse seine with the remainder taken by longline.
+Seven purse seiners fished off South Australia for the farm operations during the first year of the 2009-11 fishing season, with live bait, pontoontowing and feeding vessels also involved.
+Purse seine fishing commenced in early December 2009 and finished in late February 2010.

-The 2008-09 quota year catch was 5242 t from a quota of 5265 t.
+Australia's SBT quota for the 2009-11 fishing season was set at 8030 t and fishers were permitted to take up to 5265 t (the previous quota) in the first year of this fishing season.
+Catches for this first year were well below the permitted take.
 Length frequency data from the purse seine fishery from 2005-06 to 2006-07 indicated a shift to smaller fish, but this trend has showed signs of reversal since 2007-08, possibly due to the targeting of larger fish.
+However, average length of SBT landed in South Australia declined slightly in 2010 to 95.9 cm.

-In the first year of the 2009-11 fishing season, in the farm sector, observers monitored 9.0% of purse seine sets where fish were retained and 13.5% of the estimated SBT catch.
-In 2009, observers also monitored 17.2% of longline hook effort in the Eastern Tuna and Billfish Fishery (ETBF) during the months and in the areas of the SBT migration through that fishery.
-Observers were present on three purse seine trips in the ETBF; 104 (5 t) SBT were observed caught on the second of these trips and one SBT was caught whilst searching on the third trip.
-Observers monitored 8.5% of longline hook effort in the entire Western Tuna and Billfish Fishery, where three vessels operated in the fishery during this period.
+In the second year of the 2009-11 fishing season, observers monitored 20.2 per cent of purse seine sets where fish were retained in the farm sector and 12.4 per cent of the estimated SBT catch.
+In 2010, observers also monitored 7.7 per cent of longline hook effort in the Eastern Tuna and Billfish Fishery during the months and in the areas of the SBT migration through that fishery.
+Observers monitored 2.5 per cent of longline hook effort in the entire Western Tuna and Billfish Fishery, where three vessels operated in the fishery during this period.